ember-learn/deprecation-app/content/ember/v3/function-prototype-extensions-property.md

 ---
-id: function-prototype-extensions.property
 title: Function.prototype.property
-until: '4.0.0'
+until: 4.0.0
-since: '3.11'
+since: "3.11"
+displayId: function-prototype-extensions.property
 ---

 Historically, Ember has extended the `Function.prototype` with a few functions (`on`, `observes`, `property`), over time we have moved away from using these